-To date, there have been no successful results relating the various boundary constructions, although there has been some work on relating \(b\)-completeness and \(g\)-completeness, \cite{haw1}.
+To date, there have been no successful results relating the various boundary constructions, although there has been some work on relating the notions of \(b\)- completeness and \(g\)- completeness, \cite{haw1}.
 Moreover, within different boundary constructions, there have been several modifications to deal with some of the problems faced by these constructions, \cite{cc1,lo4,bs1,sz1,sh1,sh2}.
-There however does not seem to be a ``natural'' and general way to map between different boundary constructions \cite{as1}.
+However, there does not seem to be a ``natural'' and general way to map between different boundary constructions, \cite{as1}.